SUSE-Enceladus/keg/doc/source/commands/keg.rst

      written image description will be preserved into the formatted/updated KIWI XML file.
 Inline comments will not be preserved.

+--dump-dict

+  Parse input data and build image data dictionary, but instead of running the generator, dump data dictionary and exit.
+Useful for debugging.

 -v, --verbose